Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/teams-starting.md

 ### How can I manage team members?

-Team members are an essential part of the concept for a team.
+Team members are an essential part of the concept of a team.
 As an owner of a team, you may want to have more control over the members and their permissions.

 **Only team owners can**:
 - invite new members;